3 Vietnamese Street Food Dishes Not to Miss

 A bowl of bún riêu is a real treat and will satisfy your cravings for tangy dishes.

 Bún riêu is a real treat.
 For many Vietnamese, this is one of their favorite soups.
 It’s made with a light tomato-based broth and a thinner rice noodle, called “bún.” (similar in size to hủ tiếu’s noodles).
-Then, freshly ground crab meat, sliced tomatoes, stir-fried tofu, mint leaves, and bean sprouts are added and cooked into the soup.

 After being served, you can add an assortment of other ingredients to suit your taste, such as shredded banana flowers, vinegar, sweet fish sauce, and tamarind sauce.